Faithlife/styled-ui/catalog/slider/variations.md

 ### hideAvailableStops

 For sliders with many stops, consider using the `hideAvailableStops` option.
 This component has performances issues with many stops.
-Considering using no more than 51 stops for percentile sliders.
+Consider using no more than 51 stops for percentile sliders.

 ```react
 showSource: true